-The authors wish to thank Andrea Weiss of CRFS for communications guidance, Lindsay Mensch and Emma Beauchamp of CRFS for copyediting and web publishing, and Charli Holloway of Charli ReNae Design for layout.
-Gratitude to Blohm Creative Partners for copyediting and design of previous editions of this publication.
+The authors wish to thank Emma Beauchamp of CRFS for communications guidance and Melissa Hill for design updates to this edition.
+The authors also acknowledge those who supported previous editions of this publication: Andrea Weiss, Lindsay Mensch, Charli Holloway of Charli ReNae Design and Blohm Creative Partners.
 Support for this work comes from the W.K.
 Kellogg Foundation and the Kresge Foundation.